bbauska/W3Cx-5of5/README.md

     &quot; + mousePos.y);
 </pre>

-The call to getMousePos returns an object that has an x and a y property.
+<p>The call to getMousePos returns an object that has an x and
+a y property.</p>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-3-6">4.3.6 Static properties and methods (6:33)</h3>